Safeguarding > Photographing Children

 • children who choose not to have contact with some members of their family may decide to minimise their online presence

-• families may have religious or cultural reasons for choosing not to be photographed.
+• families may have religious or cultural reasons for choosing not to be photographed/filmed.

 You should also consider the data protection implications of making, using and storing images of children and young people for your organisation’s use.